 “I have taken almost every opportunity presented to me to assist with growing in my leadership skills while being a servant leader to others on campus as well as the community outside of Meredith,” Daphne said.

 Daphne feels that working with her peers in leadership roles has inspired her and allowed her to encounter new perspectives.
 She hopes to use the knowledge she has gained in her future career as a politician.

 “Being actively involved in these wonderful organizations has enriched my educational experience by having the ability to encourage and inspire others,” Daphne said.
 “My leadership roles in these organizations are prepping me to, one day soon, become an elected official for North Carolina.”

 Daphne currently works as legislative assistant for Senator Erica Smith.
 She also has several goals laid out for her future.
 She intends to apply for an internship in 2019 with the Congressional Black Caucus in Washington D.C., and has plans for continuing her education.

 “After I graduate from Meredith, I plan to attend graduate school part-time with full-time employment in the government sector.
 I am working toward becoming a Congresswoman,” Daphne said.
 “I have a goal to work in a career that I know will make a positive long-standing impact in other people’s lives.”

-By Alex Rouch, ’20political science wings-adult education
+By Alex Rouch, ’20class of 2019 political science wings-adult education